An atomic boson sampler

+Given the above calibrations of $U$, we can compare measurements of clouding with up to $n = 8$ atoms at an evolution time of $t = (n-1) t_{\rm HOM} $ to theory (Fig.~\ref{fig:2}de).
+The behavior of the atoms is in line with the prediction for ideal bosons and is clearly separated from both measurements with time-labeled (and thus distinguishable) atoms and from theoretical predictions for partially distinguishable atoms.

-Measurements of $\overline{p_{\kappa}'}$ show a clear separation between the distinguishable and bosonic visible behaviors (Fig.~\ref{fig:4}a).
-As expected for $p_{\kappa}$~\cite{shchesnovich_distinguishing_2021}, this separation grows with the particle density $\rho = n/m$.
+To go beyond 8 atoms, we do not perform binning, and instead study the modified generalized bunching probability $\overline{p_{\kappa}'}$ (see Methods) as a function of atom number for square $\sqrt{n}\times\sqrt{n}$ input patterns with next-nearest neighbor spacing, and at a fixed evolution time of $t = 6.45$~ms. Measurements of $\overline{p_{\kappa}'}$ show a clear separation between the distinguishable and bosonic visible behaviors (Fig.~\ref{fig:4}a).
 We expect that the main source of distinguishability in our experiment is due to thermal motional excitations normal to the lattice~(see Methods and SM Sec.~\ref{sup:budget}).
 This motional DOF is well-approximated by a harmonic oscillator with motional quantum numbers $n_{\rm ax}$, where atoms that possess different values of $n_{\rm ax}$ are distinguishable.
-We numerically show that this model for distinguishability leads to expected measurements that monotonically interpolate from the distinguishable to the indistinguishable bosonic case as the temperature is reduced.
-Our measurements of $\overline{p_{\kappa}'}$ are consistent with a thermal occupation of $\langle n_{\rm ax} \rangle = 0$ corresponding to the fully indistinguishable case, and inconsistent with significantly higher thermal occupation ($\langle n_{\rm ax} \rangle \gtrsim 0.167$).
-It is important to note that, due to the lack of postselection on the number of surviving atoms, measurements of $\overline{p_{\kappa}'}$ (and atom survival) are significantly more sensitive to the effects of single-particle loss and certain kinds of detection errors (see Methods) than the measurements in Fig.~\ref{fig:2}.
-As a result, these effects must be calibrated and included in our simulations (SM Sec.~\ref{sup:genbunchsim}).
-Despite being sensitive to calibration errors, the agreement between our measurements of $\overline{p_{\kappa}'}$ and low temperature simulations suggest that the indistinguishability measured via few particle calibrations is not noticeably degraded when scaling our experiments up to more particles.
-This motivates experiments with large ensembles of atoms whose behavior we are unable to simulate, which we now discuss.
+Our measurements of $\overline{p_{\kappa}'}$ are consistent with a thermal occupation of $\langle n_{\rm ax} \rangle = 0$, corresponding to the fully indistinguishable case, and inconsistent with significantly higher thermal occupation ($\langle n_{\rm ax} \rangle \gtrsim 0.167$).